Domestic firewood collection in river red gum reserves

 Firewood may be collected from some public lands in the Riverina for domestic use only.
 You must have a permit.

 Generally, removing firewood from national parks is prohibited.
-However, firewood collection is allowed state forests, and under licence where designated in the Riverina.
-To collect firewood, you must apply for a permit and have the permit with you when collecting and transporting firewood.
+However, firewood collection is allowed in state forests, and under permit where designated in the Riverina.
+To collect firewood, you must obtain a permit that remains valid when collecting and transporting firewood.

 Tree-felling is prohibited.
 Firewood cannot be collected for sale or commercial use.